2020 Italian Mixed Doubles Curling Championship

 The 2020 Italian Mixed Doubles Curling Championship (Campionati Mixed Doubles - Anno Sportivo 2019-2020) was held from October 28, 2019 to January 26, 2020 in two stages: the group stage (round robin) from October 28, 2019 to January 17, 2020 and the playoff stage from January 24 to 26, 2020.

 21 teams took part in the championship, with the 8 best teams promoted to the playoff stage.

 The winners of the championship were the Amos Mosaner / Alice Cobelli team, who beat the Joël Retornaz / Angela Romei team in the final.
 The bronze medal was won by the Giacomo Colli / Diana Gaspari team, who won the bronze match against the Mattia Giovanella / Chiara Zanotelli team.

-Team Amos Mosaner / Alice Cobelli will represent Italy at the 2020 World Mixed Doubles Curling Championship.
+Team Amos Mosaner / Alice Cobelli represented Italy at the 2020 World Mixed Doubles Curling Championship.